Sinar/Zelus/README.md

     POST /person/:uuid

 Update a person record, identified by its uuid.
 Parameters used are as with creating a person record as above.
+Note that you need to provide an API key along with every POST request.

     POST /representative/:uuid

 Update a person record, identified by its uuid.
 Parameters used are as with creating a person record as above.
+Note that you need to provide an API key along with every POST request.

     GET /people/search/:query